daronphang/programming-resources/dev-ops/containerization/orchestrators/orchestrators.md

 ## OpenShift vs Kubernetes

-- Both manage groups of containers called clusters that contains a control plane and worker nodes.
+- Both manage groups of containers called clusters that contains a control plane and worker nodes
-- Both feature robust and scalable architecture that enables rapid and large-scale application development, deployment and management, and also running on Apache license.
+- Both feature robust and scalable architecture that enables rapid and large-scale application development, deployment and management, and also running on Apache license
-- Kubernetes offers more flexibility and can be installed on any platform including Azure and AWS.
+- Kubernetes offers more flexibility and can be installed on any platform including Azure and AWS
-- OpenShift has stricter security policies i.e. forbidden to run container as root.
+- OpenShift has stricter security policies i.e. forbidden to run container as root
-- Kubernetes has larger community of developers while OpenShift is limited primarily to Red Hat Developers.
+- Kubernetes has larger community of developers while OpenShift is limited primarily to Red Hat Developers
-- Kubernetes lack networking solution while OpenShift offers Open vSwitch which comes in three native plug-ins.
+- Kubernetes lack networking solution while OpenShift offers Open vSwitch which comes in three native plug-ins

 ## Kubernetes vs Swarm

 Advatanges of Swarm:

-- Easier to deploy/manage.
+- Easier to deploy/manage
-- Comes with Docker and follows 80/20 rule.
+- Comes with Docker and follows 80/20 rule
-- Runs anywhere Docker does including local, cloud, datacenter, ARM, Windows, 32-bit, 64-bit etc.
+- Runs anywhere Docker does including local, cloud, datacenter, ARM, Windows,32-bit, 64-bit etc
-- Secure by default.
+- Secure by default

 Advantages of Kubernetes:

-- Have more features and flexibility.
+- Have more features and flexibility
-- Cloud vendors will deploy/manage Kubernetes.
+- Cloud vendors will deploy/manage Kubernetes
-- Checkbox for CIO/CTO.
+- Checkbox for CIO/CTO

 ## Similarities